 Psychopaths Need Attention — Please Don’t Feed the Psychopaths

 Peripheral vision is an important tool for observing a psychopath, both in the literal sense and figuratively speaking.
-This is because the psychopath, never stops lying, never stops performing his scripts, as long as he thinks he has an audience.
+This is because the psychopath never stops lying.
+He never stops performing his scripts, as long as he thinks he has an audience.

 Peripheral vision allows you to observe without giving him the attention that he desperately requires in order to prey on his victims.
 This pathological desire for constant attention serves his narcissistic need for supply.
 Without attention, he has no one to perform for, nobody to exert his will over, nobody to con and manipulate.